-A skid steer grapple attachment is excellent when you need to carry awkward materials with precision and efficiency.
-Oddly shaped items (like rocks, logs, or piles of concrete), can be moved more easily and efficiently with a grapple.
-And while bucket attachments are also used to carry objects, they don’t perform as well as a grapple.
+A skid steer grapple attachment is excellent when you need a more efficient way to carry awkward materials like rocks, logs, or piles of concrete.
+And while bucket attachments are also used to carry objects, they don’t perform as well as a skid steer grapple attachment.

-Grapples are unique skid steer attachments with various uses.
-They are used for landscaping, farming, construction, logging, road construction, and recycling applications.
-A skid steer grapple can work with almost any type of material.
+Grapples are a unique type of skid steer attachment with a wide variety of uses.
+They’re perfect for landscaping, farming, construction, logging, road construction, and recycling applications.
+The best part is, a skid steer grapple can work with almost any type of material.

-The lower part of a grapple attachment can easily scoop up loose debris like dirt or sand, making it perfect for cleanup operations.
-Plus, the large tines along the upper jaw easily grip large objects like railroad ties and large rocks.
+The lower half of a skid steer grapple attachment can easily scoop up loose debris like dirt or sand, making cleanup a cinch.
+Plus, the large tines along the upper jaw effortlessly grip large objects like railroad ties and large rocks.

-Choosing a skid steer grapple attachment suitable for your needs requires plenty of thought.
+Choosing a skid steer grapple attachment that suits your needs is no easy task.
 There are hundreds of attachment manufacturers and thousands of different grapple models to choose from.
-To help with this buying process, use the following three steps to narrow your options.
+To help with this buying process, use the following six steps to help narrow your options.

 IMPORTANT TIP: Make sure a grapple's price includes cylinders, fittings, hoses, and couplers.
 Some manufacturers don’t include these in the price and you will end up spending more money than you originally thought.

 1. DETERMINe your SPECIFIC NEEDS